Professional Tennis Association

 Article VII — Board of Directors

 Section 1.
 Powers of Board of Directors.
 The Board of Directors shall manage the affairs of the Association between meetings of the Executive Committee.
-It shall also have the power to interpret the bylaws and to give direction in cases not provided for therein.
+It shall also have the power to interpret the Bylaws and to give direction in cases not provided for therein.
 It shall meet annually at such times at the call of the President upon 20 days’ notice.
-The Board of Directors shall also meet upon the call of a majority of the Board of Directors, or upon the request of the CEO/ED, which shall convey the request to meet to the Secretary, who shall within one week call a meeting of the Board of Directors upon reasonable notice.
+The Board of Directors shall also meet upon the call of a majority of the Board of Directors, or upon the request of the President.
+The CEO/ED, shall, within one week of the President’s request, convey the request for meeting of the Board of Directors.
 Notice of the meeting will conclusively be deemed reasonable if the meeting is scheduled no less than two business days after delivery and the notice permits electronic participation by the members of the Board.

 Section 3.
 Nomination and election of Board of Directors.
 The Board of Directors will be elected biannually by the membership for a two-year term.

-- Once the slate and Membership Nominees, if any, has been determined, each candidate shall be permitted to submit an approved video in support of their candidacy which shall be made available to the Membership of the Association.All videos will be prepared utilizing the same production requirements to be promulgated by the National Office.
+- Once the slate and Membership Nominees, if any, has been determined, each candidate shall be permitted to submit a video, subject to the approval of the Nominating Committee, in support of their candidacy which shall be made available to the Membership of the Association.All videos will be prepared utilizing the same production requirements to be promulgated by the World Headquarters.Candidate statements and videos which contain disparaging or false statements against rival candidates are prohibited.

 - Any slight variances from the above deadlines or procedures may be authorized by the Board and will be based on reasonableness and fairness to all candidates.

 Section 4.
 Nominating Committee.
-The Nominating Committee will always consist of the immediate Past President of the Board of Directors and four persons elected by the Executive Committee, one of whom shall be from the prior Nominating Committee, which person shall be chairman of the new Nominating Committee.
-Except as provided herein, no person on any prior Nominating Committee shall be allowed to serve on future nominating committees, with the exception of the person on the old Nominating Committee who is elected to be chairman of the new Nominating Committee, as set forth above, and the immediate Past President or until such time as a period of two complete terms of the Nominating Committee following the end of their previous term.
-None of the persons on the Nominating Committee will be from the same division.
+The Nominating Committee will always consist of the immediate Past President of the Board of Directors and four persons elected by the Executive Committee, one of whom shall be from the prior Nominating Committee, which person shall be Chair of the new Nominating Committee.
+Except as provided herein, no person on any prior Nominating Committee shall be allowed to serve on future nominating committees, with the exception of the person on the old Nominating Committee who is elected to be the Chair of the new Nominating Committee, as set forth above, and the immediate Past President or until such time as a period of two complete terms of the Nominating Committee following the end of their previous term.
+None of the persons on the Nominating Committee will be from the same Division.
 All persons who are candidates for the new Nominating Committee agree not to be a candidate for election to the Board of Directors in the new election.
-After the Nominating Committee has proposed a slate of directors designating them by name and office, it shall forward this slate to the CEO/ED and then disband.
-In the event that a member of the Nominating Committee for any reason cannot serve, his or her replacement shall be made by the chairman of the Nominating Committee, or if the chairman for any reason cannot serve, by the remaining members of the Nominating Committee, both methods being subject to confirmation by mail vote of the Executive Committee.
+After the Nominating Committee has proposed a slate of Directors designating them by name and office, it shall forward this slate to the CEO/ED.
+The Nominating Committee shall serve until the newly elected Board of Directors is seated and then disband.
+In the event that a member of the Nominating Committee for any reason cannot serve, their replacement shall be made by the Chair of the Nominating Committee, or if the Chair for any reason cannot serve, the remaining members of the Nominating Committee will select a Chair from their existing members and shall appoint an additional member for the Nominating Committee.

 Section 6.
 Final and Initial Board meetings.
 The outgoing Board of Directors shall hold its final meeting prior to December 31st of the last year of their Board term.
 The newly elected Board of Directors shall hold their initial Board meeting on a date that is after January 1st of the first year of their Board term.